Le mantra de la souris ~ Le chat hurle, tournant la nuit à éclats.

 I don’t even think he expected us to be there, we were drinking so early in the day².
 I could immediately sense his nobility, the natural power and ageless knowledge borne of generations of cultured living.
 In mouse circles, that is exceptionally rare… the generations bit, I mean.
 Mice families don’t tend to do generations – French cats aren’t slow to a free supper any more than their masters.
 So: I saw in François something rare and wond’rous – so we talked.

 I told him about Australian mice, and mice that live on the moon (pretty clever if you ask me) and, in a moment of deep mutual respect, he gifted me this very sacred text, this mantra of the mice – his birth-right and personal prayer.
 I was deeply honoured – and with all due permission, I choose to share it with you here today:

 The mantra of the mouse ~ The cat howls, turning the night to shards.

 The rabbit’s scream is agony.
 The dog’s howl: despair before the hunt even begins.
 Cheese is life.
 Silence is success.

 I recall every detail of the moment he shared this mantra; the high yet rich cadence of his little voice, the way he stood n the dusty, stained table top, the way the light fell into this basement level lounge, the way he leaned lazily against my ‘French 75′.
-I recall next that I looked away briefly, to simply breathe and commit this historic moment to memory – I saw Yoon-Mi coming towards us; me and François.
+I recall next that I looked away briefly, to simply breathe and commit this historic moment to memory – I saw my companion returning.
 This chevalier des âges, this guerrier des mondes moins, this souris chez les hommes… I glanced away but briefly, looked back to make the introduction… and he was gone.